gottacatchenall/ms_data_schema_macroecology/manuscript.md

 In some cases standardization does not unify, but instead produces many competing standards.
 For example, in geospatial data, there are too many standards too count, in part because this data is variable in its form (raster or vector).
-This leads to the "15 standards" problem summarized best by xkcd #927 (@fig:xkcd).
+Consider the number of formats commonly used to define a single location on Earth, plus the different types of data represented at those locations, and we arrive at the "15 standards" problem summarized best by xkcd #927 (@fig:xkcd).

+You can never cover all use cases.
+In the future, ecological data will be used and combined in ways we cannot anticipate in the present, and so to avoid "15 standards" in @fig:xkcd, standards must be _extendable_, such that building onto an existing standard is always easier than building a new one, while not altering the behavior of the original standard.
+Using software to define "living standards" (a la GDAL) enables this extendability, and makes standards more flexible, and is best enabled when the evolution of a standard is democratic and open source.

 The geospatial community partially alleviated this issue with the Geospatial Data Abstraction Libary [GDAL; @GDAL], a software library for interfacing with different formats of geospatial data.
 This enabled conversion between a large